a-sajjad72/pyft/README.md

 ## Acknowledgments
 Feel free to contribute to the project by reporting [issues](https://github.com/a-sajjad72/pyft/issues), submitting [pull requests](https://github.com/a-sajjad72/pyft/pulls) or improving [documenataion](https://github.com/a-sajjad72/pyft/blob/master/documentation.md).
 You know the documentation is not so well that's why improvement in documentation is also greatly appreciated.

+**NOTE:** Please make sure you forked the repository before making any contributions.